Russian Soviet Federative Socialist Republic

 On 25 December 1991, following the resignation of Gorbachev as President of the Soviet Union, the Russian SFSR was renamed the Russian Federation.
 (Note: The names Russian Federation and Russia have been equal since 25 December 1993.)
 The next day, the USSR was self-dissolved by the Soviet of the Republics on 26 December, which by that time was the only functioning parliamentary chamber of the All-Union Supreme Soviet.
 After the dissolution, Russia took full responsibility for all the rights and obligations of the USSR under the Charter of the United Nations, including the financial obligations.
 As such, Russia assumed the Soviet Union's UN membership and permanent membership on the Security Council, nuclear stockpile and the control over the armed forces; Soviet embassies abroad became Russian embassies.

 The 1978 constitution of the Russian SFSR was amended several times to reflect the transition to democracy, private property and market economy.
 The new Russian constitution, coming into effect on 25 December 1993 after a constitutional crisis, completely abolished the Soviet form of government and replaced it with a semi-presidential system.
-The economy of Russia became heavily industrialized, accounting for about two-thirds of the electricity produced in the USSR.
+The economy of Russia became heavily industrialised, accounting for about two-thirds of the electricity produced in the USSR.
 By 1961, it was the third largest producer of petroleum due to new discoveries in the Volga-Urals region and Siberia.
 In 1974, there were 475 institutes of higher education in the republic providing education in 47 languages to some 23,941,000 students.
-A network of territorially organized public-health services provided health care.
-The economy began to be liberalized starting in 1985 under Gorbachev's "perestroika" restructuring policies, including the introduction of non-state owned enterprises (e.g. cooperatives).
+A network of territorially organised public-health services provided health care.
+The economy began to be liberalised starting in 1985 under Gorbachev's "perestroika" restructuring policies, including the introduction of non-state owned enterprises (e.g. cooperatives).